mirego/accent/cli/README.md

 ## Document configuration

+Format for the `accent.json` file.

+- `apiUrl`: The base URL of your Accent Instance
+- `apiKey`: Api Key to your Accent Instance
+- `project`: Your Project uuid

+Available ENV variables.
+(Each variable will override `accent.json` variables if set)

+- `ACCENT_API_KEY`: The base URL of your Accent Instance
+- `ACCENT_API_URL`: Api Key to your Accent Instance
+- `ACCENT_PROJECT`: Your Project uuid

 Each operation section `sync` and `addTranslations` can contain the following object:

 - `language`: The identifier of the document’s language